abazilla/clean-twitch/README.md

 ## Development

 [Parcel's Hot Module Reloading](https://parceljs.org/recipes/web-extension/#hmr) doesn't work with Manifest V3.
-You will have to run the following, and then refresh in chrome everytime..
+You will have to run the following, and then refresh/update in chrome/firefox everytime..

 ```sh
 npm run build